-Fischer Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any emergency.
-The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The safety plan is developed by the Fischer Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The plan was last revised and approved in February 2013.
-The safety plan and drill procedures are reviewed during the year with all staff.
+Sheppard Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+The plan also contains the yearly safety goals determined by the students, staff, and parents.
+The School Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with the staff and a Safety Resource Officer is available for daily support.
-Furthermore, all school visitors check-in at the front office for permission to be on campus and wear visitor's passes throughout their stay.